-Each spring, the Library Board of Trustees approves changes to the Pay Schedule.
+Each spring, the Library Board of Trustees reviews changes to the Pay Schedule.
 Increases may change the beginning or maximum ranges, based on a comparison of job classifications with other Detroit Suburban libraries, and the ability to attract and retain excellent employees.
-Merit increases are applied annually based on a 0% to 4% range, which is determined by employee performance.
+Merit increases are applied annually based on a percentage range (as approved by the Board) and are determined by employee performance.